 Fantail/pīwakawakaPHOTO: Shellie Evans ©

-Find out about the forest birds of New Zealand, and what we are doing to protect and restore native bird populations.
+Find out about the forest and mountain birds of New Zealand, and what we are doing to protect and restore these native bird populations.

 The bellbird, unique to New Zealand, is easily recognised by its melodious song.
 Although bellbirds are still widespread, mammalian predators keep their numbers low.
 Bellbirds are among the species benefitting from DOC's pest control work.